abhishek-kumar-code/Redfish_Public/TelemetryWhitePaper.md

 The `MetricProperties` array property specifies metrics which are metrics are included in the metric report.
 The `MetricProperties` may have wild cards.

 ### Example
-The following example is specifies a metric report with includes the AvgPowerConsumedWatts, MinPowerConsumedWatts and MaxPowerConsumedWatts, from the chassis, Tray_1, Tray_2 and Tray_3.
+The following example specifies a metric report with includes the AvgPowerConsumedWatts, MinPowerConsumedWatts and MaxPowerConsumedWatts, from the chassis, Tray_1, Tray_2 and Tray_3.
 The metric report is to generated periodically and transmit as a Informational Event and also logged as a member of the MetricReports collection resource.
 When logging, the metric report should overwrite a previous metric report.

 ```json
 {